Ben Wharton

 Ben Wharton is an English semi-professional footballer.
-He plays as striker for Bury AFC.
-He played one minute in the English Football League for Rochdale.
+He plays as striker.

 Early career and Football League appearance

 He started out at Stockport County's youth academy and came through the ranks.
 After he was released at the age of 16 by Stockport he signed a YTS for Rochdale.
 He came off the bench against Accrington Stanley, in the 90th minute, to make his debut.
 Wharton didn't play another minute for the club that season and was released at the end of the 2007-08 season.
+He joined West Didsbury and Chorlton AFC for 2024/25.

 Non-league football career

 Mossley

 He then made two appearances for Mossley, both as substitute.

 Northwich Victoria

 He was signed by Northwich Victoria in October 2008.

 Buxton

 A move to Buxton followed in November 2008.

 Atherton Collieries

 Between September 2008 and February 2009, Ben represented Atherton Collieries, scoring 3 goals in 16 appearances.